MRI assist in Fibromyalgia diagnosis

 Several research teams are developing new tests, including genetic testing, ophthalmic testing, and medical imaging, to diagnose this condition.
 Its aim is to improve the treatment of fibromyalgia by developing a more personalized therapy approach to the most diverse manifestations of the disease.

 Previous studies have found that people suffering from Fibromyalgia are over-sensitive and have an altered brain response.
 The potential analysis of these brain responses as a means of diagnosis was explored by researchers at the University Colorado Boulder, USA.

-Scientists have studied the brain activity with 37 individuals with fibromyalgia and 35 patients with fMRI control.
+Scientists have studied brain activity with 37 individuals with fibromyalgia and 35 patients with fMRI control.
 They used machine-learning techniques for “multi-sensory” identification of symptoms of brain-based fibromyalgia and sensor stimulation.
-Both groups were exposed to various optical, auditory, tactile and painful pressures that were not suffering pain.
+Both groups were exposed to various optical, auditory, tactile, and painful pressures that were not suffering pain.

 “The novelty of this study is that it provides potential neuroimaging-based tools that can be used to inform new patients about the degree of certain neural pathologies that underlie their pain symptoms,” said Marina López-Solà, lead author of the study.
 “The set of instruments can help in identifying patient subtypes, which can be important for the individualization of treatment selection.”

 It can be a problem with hyperalgesia and allodynia to lie down on a hard surface, to pressure your arms and your belly, while still remaining on for so long.
 Before the MRI, pain medication can make you more comfortable.
 (Take some seconds to calm yourself mentally before you go in (if you are also sedated or take the anxiety, be sure to make sure your pain medicines are safe.)

 For More Information Related to Fibromyalgia Visit below sites: